winddweb/blog/_posts/2016-05-29-recommend-apps-boost-your-mac.md

 ![flux-icon]({{ site.baseurl }}/assets/icons/flux.png)

-The night-shift for your mac.
+The night-shift for your Mac.
 Turn the screen more yellow-ish at night.

 ---